Jurickson Profar Player Props: Rockies vs. Royals

-On Friday, Jurickson Profar (.220 batting average in his past 10 games, with three doubles, a triple, three walks and five RBI) and the Colorado Rockies face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+On Saturday, Jurickson Profar (.222 on-base percentage in past 10 games, 86 points below season-long percentage) and the Colorado Rockies face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Diamondbacks.
+He had a hitless showing in his previous game (0-for-5 with an RBI) against the Royals.

 Jurickson Profar Game Info & Props vs. the Royals